2022 Southern California Superstates - Online

 Special medals to 6-10th Place finishers, and Top player u1000, u600, and u400.

-Team Prizes: Top 4 players count towards team total.
+Top 4 players count towards team total.
 Minimum 2 players required to form a team.

 ** Please note that the field that's collecting the school information can be used to indicate clubs.
 Players may play for either a school team or a club team. ***